-Dodge Durango owners have reported 72 problems related to loud engine noise (under the engine and engine cooling category).
+Dodge Durango owners have reported 73 problems related to loud engine noise (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Dodge Durango based on all problems reported for the Durango.

 It was a raini day and decided to go to the store to get groceries.
 I was driving my vehicle to get to the store from my home to the whole foods in san francisco CA on freeway I-280 north near the exit on geneva I heard a loud noice coming from the engine compartment, so I decided to get out on the exit to see what was going on, I turn left on geneva av I waited on red light on geneva av and howth st when light turn green I let go the break and started to go so I can park on the street and all of the sudden I heard a loud sound and saw a lot of smoke so I pulled over on 33 geneva av san francisco CA and looked around and found pieces of the engine on the road and near the starter on the vehicle, this is when I knew it was done engine was broken and had to call aaa to get a tow truck.
 Later I decided to do some research on what just happen and found that a lot of other people had problems on this vehicle just like I did.